yamin-shihab/study-notes/grade-7/english.md

         + "It's" is a contraction of "it is".
 (It's really heavy.)
     + To show possession by a singular owner, "'s" is added to the owner.
 (David's brand-new car was loud.)
         + If the owner is a noun that already ends with an "s", proceed to still add an "'s".
 (The bus's brakes were broken.)
-        + If the owner is a pronoun that already ends with an "s", proceed to either still add an "'s" or apostrophe to the owner.
-(James' apple was suspiciously perfect.)
         + To show possession by a plural owner, an apostrophe is added to the owner.
 (The dogs' tails were wagging.)
         + If the owner is an irregular plural noun (children, teeth, men), add an "'s" to the owner.
 (The women's bathroom was much cleaner.)
     + So apostrophes are never used to indicate a plural alone.